The Babadook (2014, Jennifer Kent) [hr]

 Von Trier’s epic about a woman who has affairs in the belief that it will improve the condition of her hospitalized husband begins beautifully, presses on well enough, but is far too long and falls apart at the excruciatingly sentimental ending.
 A provocative story is anchored amazingly well by the incredible Emily Watson.

-Godard’s debut and an early New Wave monument (cowritten by Francois Truffaut) is a romanticized macho story of a youthful crook — who’s just stolen a car and killed a cop — and the American woman he loves.
-Iconic, funny, ruthless.
+Godard’s debut and an early New Wave monument (cowritten by Francois Truffaut) is a romanticized macho story, conscious of its own emptiness, of a youthful crook — who’s just stolen a car and killed a cop — and the American woman he loves.
+Iconic, funny, ruthless, sad.

 Brewster’s Millions (1985, Walter Hill) [c]